You are using an outdated browser. Please upgrade your browser to improve your experience.

-Although the Webster Technique has grown in popularity in as a non-invasive way to turn breech babies, the Webster Technique is not a “breech turning technique”.
+Although the Webster Technique has grown in popularity as a non-invasive way to turn breech babies, the Webster Technique is NOT a “breech turning technique”.

 The International Chiropractic Pediatric Association defines the Webster Technique as “a specific chiropractic analysis and diversified adjustment.
 The goal of the adjustment is to reduce the effects of sacral subluxation and or SI joint dysfunction.
 In so doing neuro-biomechanical function in the pelvis is improved.”
 Simply put, when the body is aligned it gives the baby the best opportunity to function as nature intends.

 Chiropractic care and the Webster Technique are safe for both the mother and child.
 There are no forceful movements; only gentle pressure is used to encourage proper alignment of the mother.
 In addition, the Webster Technique is not a procedure to turn breech babies.
 However, many expectant mothers seek out Webster Certified Chiropractors when the positioning of the baby is less than ideal.
 It is the intent of the Webster Technique to create a balance in the pelvis that encourages the baby to get into the proper position for birth

 No. Light pressure is used and the adjustments are very comfortable.
 Occasionally some of the contact points may be slightly tender to the touch, but not painful.

 Chiropractic is safe for pregnant moms and will not cause you to go into labor early.
 The baby will come when the baby is ready.